 - Destroyed your possessions?

 - Showed up unexpectedly, when they were not invited and not welcome at social or work events?

 - Insisted you use drugs or alcohol against your will?

 If you are still unsure, ask yourself the following questions:

-If you answered “YES” to any of these questions, you can talk to someone who can help you.
+If you answered “YES” to any of these questions, you may be experiencing abuse.
+You can talk to someone who can help.
 There are options available for people who are being or have been abused by their partners.